SWOTPal for iPhoneDownload

 The military dimension amplifies the moat.
 The Starshield encrypted network serves U.S. and allied forces, with a $537 million Pentagon contract for Ukraine through 2027 and the Space Force PLEO program expanded to a $13 billion ceiling — with SpaceX winning 97% of task orders.

-Use this four-question diagnostic to judge whether the Subsidy Engine sustains a $1.75 trillion valuation:
+Use this four-question diagnostic to judge whether the Subsidy Engine holds:

-3Does the engine outgrow the burn?$4.4B Starlink op profit vs $2.6B total operating loss — engine currently wins
+3Does the engine outgrow the burn?$4.423B Connectivity op profit vs $6.355B AI op loss alone — the engine is now losing this race

-4Can one person run all of it?Musk: 6 companies, 85.1% voting control, no named successor — single point of failure
+4Can one person run all of it?Musk runs multiple companies with super-voting control and no named successor — single point of failure

 4. Government Contract Moat